Covenants Presentation Part 1

 Jeremiah’s prophesying a New Covenant, Ezekiel in this section of chapter 20 is also talking about a bond of the covenant, and he’s talking about yet a future time.
 I think this is talking about a New Covenant, I would suggest that it’s talking about the Covenant in the Upper Room.
 We will get into that later, several sessions from now.

 40 Years in the Wilderness – Three Covenants

-These first covenants at Sinai and Moab are seemed to be all lumped together as the old covenant.
-Some people call it the Old Testament.
+These first covenants at Sinai and Moab are seemed to be all lumped together as the Old Covenant.
+Some people would call it the Old Testament.
 Sometimes the Old Testament is referred to as all the books of the Tanakh.
-In the old covenant are the books of Moses (the first five books).
+In the Old Covenant are the books of Moses, the first five books, Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 This preliminary start shows us the history.

-These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched G350=scrutinize, examine the scriptures daily, whether those things were so.
-Acts 17:11
+These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched G350=scrutinize; examine the scriptures daily, whether those things were so.
+(Acts 17:11 KJV)

 Prove G1381=test, discern, examine all things; hold fast that which is good.
 (1Th 5:21 KJV)

 For ye were sometimes darkness, but now are ye light in the Master: walk as children of light: for the fruit of the Spirit is in all goodness and righteousness and truth; proving G2101=fully agreeable, well pleasing unto the Master (Eph 5:8-10 KJV)

 Study to shew thyself approved unto YHWH, a workman that needeth not to be ashamed, rightly dividing G3718=make a straight cut the word of truth.
 (2Ti 2:15 KJV)